Saitama Super Arena: Other events

 The Saitama Super Arena hosted special tapings of WWE Raw, SmackDown, Heat, and Velocity that took place on February 4 and February 5, 2005, and was later broadcast on February 7 and February 10, 2005.
 The event is famously remembered for the "Kimono Match" that took place between Torrie Wilson and Hiroko Suzuki (a Japanese native who would later be elected to the Funabashi city council as part of a political career).
 Hiroko was defeated after losing her kimono, being stripped down to her bra and panties at the hands of Torrie.

 On November 29, 2009, the arena hosted one of the biggest fights in Japan's history, with WBC Flyweight Champion Daisuke Naito defending his title against Koki Kameda.

 The arena hosted the Japanese return of the Ultimate Fighting Championship on February 26, 2012, for UFC 144.
 Other UFC events held in the arena include UFC on Fuel TV: Silva vs. Stann on March 3, 2013, UFC Fight Night: Hunt vs. Nelson on September 20, 2014, as well as UFC Fight Night: Barnett vs. Nelson on September 26, 2015.

 On November 7, 2019, Japanese bantamweight boxer Naoya Inoue defeated Nonito Donaire at the arena to claim the 2018–19 World Boxing Super Series.

 On December 29, 2019, the arena hosted Bellator 237.

 On June 7, 2022, Naoya Inoue defeated Nonito Donaire in a bantamweight unification bout.

-On November 4 and 5, 2023, two-time Olympic champion Yuzuru Hanyu returned to the arena where he had won his first World Figure Skating Championships for his Repray Tour, the first solo ice show tour to be produced in figure skating.
+On November 4 and 5, 2023, two-time Olympic champion Yuzuru Hanyu returned to the arena where he had won his first World Figure Skating Championships for his Repray Tour, the first solo ice show tour to be produced in figure skating..
+On December 7, 9, and 11, Hanyu performed his second solo tour "Echoes of Life."
+The three days were sold out and the premier coincided with the celebration of Hanyu's 30th birthday.